TendaiPhikiso/Dannys-Diner-SQL/README.md

 FROM
-	sales AS s LEFT JOIN menu as m ON s.product_id=m.product_id LEFT JOIN members as mem ON s.customer_id=mem.customer_id WHERE
+	sales AS s LEFT JOIN menu as m ON s.product_id=m.product_id LEFT JOIN members as mem ON s.customer_id=mem.customer_id

+-- Filtering the records based on the condition that the order date is before the member's join date WHERE
 	s.order_date < mem.join_date
 GROUP BY